 An attempt to commit an act identified in this policy, as well as assisting or willfully encouraging any such act, is also considered a violation of this policy.
 An act may violate one or more parts of this policy.
 College community members may also be held responsible for the misconduct of their visitors and guests.

-The following descriptions represent behaviors that violate the college community’s standards, and a person’s tights, dignity, and integrity (please note that this is not an exhaustive list):
+The following descriptions represent behaviors that violate the college community’s standards, and a person’s rights, dignity, and integrity (please note that this is not an exhaustive list):

 Sexual- and/or gender-based harassment

-Sexual harassment is unwelcome conduct of a sexual nature.
+Sexual harassment is an unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, whether verbal, nonverbal, graphic, physical, or otherwise.

 Gender-based harassment may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on gender, sex or gender and/or sex or gender stereotyping, even if those acts do not involve conduct of a sexual nature, whether verbal, nonverbal, graphic, physical, or otherwise.